bconnorwhite/exec/README.md

 - Run one or multiple commands in parallel or series
 - Easily define arguments and flags
+- Easily extract JSON output
 - Inject environment variables
-- Set silent to ignore output
+- Set `silent` to block CLI output

 ## Installation